ilteen/DisplayLink-Mac-Stop-Screen-Sharing-Picker/README.md

 ```

  4. Run `launchctl load ~/Library/LaunchAgents/local.displaylink.plist` to load the launch agent profile you just created
-5. Logout and log back in, you might see the Terminal flash for a fraction of a second as it's starting AltTab but it should start working in a second
+5. Logout and log back in, you might see the Terminal flash for a fraction of a second as it's starting Displaylink but it should start working in a second